JackBJ23/Topo-GEN/README.md

 loss_dsigma1(point_cloud, true_point_cloud, dgm, true_dgm, device, sigma1=0.05)
 loss_density(point_cloud, true_point_cloud, dgm, true_dgm, device, sigma=0.2, scale=0.002, maxrange=35., npoints=30)
 ```
 The argument `dgm` is the persistence diagram of the learnable point cloud, and `true_dgm` is the persistence diagram of the ground truth point cloud.
 The other arguments control the topological functions.
 If not specified, functions will run on CPU by default.
+Each topological function returns two values: `loss, gotloss`.
+If `gotloss` is 1, the loss value depends on the learnable point cloud and can be added to the total loss.
+If `gotloss` is 0, the topological loss only depends on ground truth data and does not need to be added to the total loss.

-Additionally, we recommend pre-computing the persistence diagrams before training to enhance training speed.
-It is also preferable to compute the persistence diagram of the learnable point cloud only once before calling the functions.
+Furthermore, we recommend pre-computing the persistence diagrams before training to enhance training speed.
+It is also preferable to compute the persistence diagram of the learnable point cloud only before for calling the functions.
 To generate a persistence diagram, do:
 ```
 from topogen import get_dgm
 dgm = get_dgm(point_cloud, deg)
 ```
 Where the shape of the point cloud is expected to be `(number of points, dimension of each point)`, and `deg` is the homology degree (0 or 1), with 1 the more general option.

-Each topological function returns two values: `loss, gotloss`.
-If `gotloss` is 1, the loss value depends on the learnable point cloud and can be added to the total loss.
-If `gotloss` is 0, the topological loss only depends on ground truth data and does not need to be added to the total loss.

 Additionally, we have unified all the topological regularizers into a single function, `topo_losses`, in order to combine them in a straightforward way.
 To use it, do:
 ```